xma711/notebook/machine_learning/pca/README.md

 To obtain q, we need to maximize V subject to ||q|| = 1.
 (when q is a unit vector, the vector product between xi and q is the real distance of xi on q.)

-After using lagrange method, we will have Cq = lambda q (which is called ab eigenvector equation), where lambda is the eigenvalue of C (not of data set).
+After using Lagrange method, we will have Cq = lambda q (which is called ab eigenvector equation), where lambda is the eigenvalue of C (not of data set).
 It is a bit confusing that xi disappears.
 But it doesn't matter. just remember eigenvectors of C are the principle components of dataset xi.